sayalisontakke/Virtual-Assistant-Cubic/README.md

 # Virtual Assistant - Cubic
 Virtual Assistant using Artificial Intelligence - Cubic.
 This project is based on Neural Network.
-Project made by using python programming Language.
+Implemented with Python using PyTorch, enables natural language understanding and responsive interactions with users through neural network training.
 <_____Run Cubic.py File_____>

 Summary of Project :